 The Gerber Freescape Hatchet is most similar to the Fiskars X10 – they are basically the same axe.
 One reason why you can’t find the Fiskars X10 on Amazon, I think, is because it is simply being sold as the Freescape hatchet under the Gerber brand name.
 Why?
 I’m not sure, either – but the axes really are the same models, they just come in different colors.

 Overall, the Gerber Freescape hatchet is a good tool for a great price.
 It’s a real workhorse, and while the quality of the steel isn’t the same as, say, that of a Gransfors Bruks axe, it’ll cut and split faithfully for many years, as long as you take basic care of it such as sharpening it after sustained or heavy use and keeping it dry and safe from the elements.
-Check out the price or order on Amazon by clicking here.
 Thanks for reading!